csdurfee/csdurfee.github.io/content/last-fair-deal.md

 Beating the closing line might be positively correlated with higher profits when analyzing betting records of touts -- people who sell betting picks for money.
 But when the market is wrong 45% of the time, focusing too much on CLV seems like a bad idea.
 There's no good reason to believe that a gambler is destined to lose money by picking against the closing lines.
 What if their strategy is to mostly bet against the prevailing wisdom on the 45% of games where the market is wrong?

 CLV is a prime example of [Goodhart's Law](https://en.wikipedia.org/wiki/Goodhart's_law).
 As a measure of a handicapper's skill, it's probably fine (though not ideal).
 But it shouldn't be the target.
 A gambler shouldn't make picks explicitly to capture as much CLV as possible.
+That could be different on other sports.
+Football -- both forms of it -- attracts a lot more betting than the NBA does, so if you're looking for the wisdom of crowds, maybe look there.

 Say the opening line is Nuggets -3 against the Timberwolves.
 I like the Nuggets in this matchup, but I think the public will go for the Timberwolves and it will finish at Nuggets -1/Timberwolves +1.